 "We’ll build a critical mass of nonviolent relationships for a green and equal world without war."
 APVs

 Collaborating around each other's paths of action toward a peaceful world.Write us at GlobalDaysOfListening@yahoo.com to request a time to talk.
-The regularly scheduled Days of Listening are on the 21st of each month from 8:00 - 11:00 am Afghanistan time planning calls by collaborators are on or about the 10th of the month - email us for info.
+The regularly scheduled Days of Listening are on the 21st of each month from 5:00 - 8:00 pm Afghanistan time

 The Global Day of Listening team includes individuals and groups who believe that we can change to a non-violent way of living with each other - if we get to know each other better.

 The 2011 Summer Solstice Days of Listening are the 5th set of Global Days of Listening since they began on September 21, 2010.
 The first "Day of Listening" was the International Day of Peace, September 21, 2010.

 The conversations between members of the Afghan Youth Peace Volunteers and their new friends around the world grew into a commitment to do the "Skype-athons" every solstice and equinox.